aabadie/riot-course-exercises/getting-started/shell/README.md

 It works exactly the same on hardware without modifications :)

+Now let's continue with the
-Now go back to the next section in the [getting-started slides](https://aabadie.github.io/riot-course/slides/02-getting-started/#14).
+[getting-started slides](https://aabadie.github.io/riot-course/slides/02-getting-started/#14).